Dynamics of Information Diffusion and Social Sensing: Introduction and Motivation

 \subsubsection{Revealed Preferences and Detection of Utility Maximizers}

-The third topic considered in this paper (Sec.\ref{sec:revealed}) is the principle of revealed preferences arising in microeconomics.
+The third topic considered in this chapter (Sec.\ref{sec:revealed}) is the principle of revealed preferences arising in microeconomics.
 It is used as a constructive test to determine: Are social sensors utility optimizers in their response to external influence?
 The key question considered is as follows: Given a time-series of data $\dataset=\{(\probe_\tindx,\response_\tindx), \tindx\in\{1,2,\dots,\Tindxter\}\}$ where $\probe_\tindx\in\mathds{R}^m$ denotes the external influence, $\response_\tindx$ denotes the response of an agent, is it possible to detect if the agent is a {\it utility maximizer}?

-These issues are fundamentally different to the {\em model-centric} theme used in the telecommunications literature where one postulates an objective function (typically convex) and then proposes optimization algorithms.
+These issues are fundamentally different to the {\em model-centric} theme used in the signal processing literature where one postulates an objective function (typically convex) and then proposes optimization algorithms.
 In contrast the revealed preference approach is {\em data centric} - given a dataset, we wish to determine if is consistent with utility maximization.

 We present a remarkable result called Afriat's theorem \cite{Afr67,Var82} which provides a necessary and sufficient condition for a finite dataset $\dataset$ to have originated from a utility maximizer.
 Also a multi-agent version of Afriat's theorem is presented to determine if the dataset generated by multiple agents is consistent with playing from the equilibrium of a potential game.